CSCfi/beacon-python/CONTRIBUTING.md

 ### Coding conventions

-We do optimize for readability, and it would be awesome if you go through the code and see what conventions we used previously:
+We do optimize for readability, and it would be awesome if you go through the code and see what conventions we used so far:

   * We follow [pep8](https://www.python.org/dev/peps/pep-0008/) and [pep257](https://www.python.org/dev/peps/pep-0257/) with some small exceptions;
   * We like to keep things simple, so when possible avoid importing any big libraries.